 Taste: Does exactly what it says on the tin.
 Salty and coastal.
 Medicinal smoke from a damp bonfire on an Islay beach.
 Vanilla and olive oil.
 Dark chocolate.
 Crispy bacon.
 Dry woody smoke on the finish.

-Value for Money: Sad though it may be, cask strength Islay comes at a premium these days.
+Thoughts: Sad though it may be, cask strength Islay comes at a premium these days.
 All things considered £65 is fairly reasonable for an 11 year old.

 Another example of doing the simple things well.
 I confess that the concept of a cask strength Caol Ila doesn’t often excite me these days, but that’s only because there’s so much of it around.
 An abundance of the stuff doesn’t seem like such a problem when you taste it though, and this is another fine example of this workhorse distillery’s many qualities.